Khalizo/Deep-Learning-Detection-Of-EEG-Based-Attention/README.md

 Interestingly, the detection of human attention levels can be automated with the use of deep learning (DL).
 Electroencephalography (EEG) signals provide a great source of information relating to human attention that can be analysed by deep learning algorithms.

-As a result, this study a novel deep learning architecture for EEG-based attention detection that builds upon the current state-of-the-art.
+As a result, this study developed a novel deep learning architecture for EEG-based attention detection that builds upon the current state-of-the-art.
 The model predicted scores for attention, interest and effort on EEG data set of 18 users.
 Intra- and inter-subject classification results were evaluated using five-fold cross-validation.
 Results showed that the proposed model outperformed other deep learning and baseline models, where it was able to achieve an accuracy of 93% on a single user with binary classification

 ## EEG Dataset and Experimental Design